ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/compare-performance.md

 Trigger the _Test Model_ job again.

-For the ACL results, observe that the **Self CPU time total** is lower compared to the output above.
+For the ACL results, observe that the **Self CPU time total** is lower compared to the OpenBLAS run in the previous section.
 The names of the layers have changed as well, where the `aten::mkldnn_convolution` is the kernel optimized to run on Aarch64.
 That operator is the main reason our inference time is improved, made possible by ACL.

 ```output
 Accuracy of the model on the test images: 90.48%